 Hearing tests can reveal a lot about hearing loss, including:

 There are seven levels of hearing loss spanning from normal to profound.
 The severity of your hearing loss is determined based on what sounds you can and cannot hear in quiet and noisy environments.

-There are seven levels of hearing loss spanning from normal to profound.
-The severity of your hearing loss is Bone conduction tests and auditory brainstem response (ABR) tests bypass the middle ear and stimulate the inner ear directly.
-The patient’s responses (or lack of responses) to the signals delivered during these tests allow doctors to determine the type of hearing loss present.
+Bone conduction testing bypasses the middle ear and stimulates the inner ear directly.
+The patient’s responses (or lack of responses) to the signals delivered during this test allows doctors to determine the type of hearing loss present.

 Hearing loss usually affects a certain range of sounds that are either high or low in pitch.
 Patients with high-frequency hearing loss, the most common kind, struggle to hear treble sounds like women’s and children’s voices, birds chirping or the ringing sound from a doorbell, alarm clock or phone.
 Conversely, low-frequency hearing loss results in patients struggling to hear deep sounds like low-pitched men’s voices, thunder or instruments like basses, cellos or tubas.

 Pure tone audiometry tests deliver sounds at varying volumes and frequencies and are a helpful tool in assessing what frequencies you can and can’t hear.

 Most patients in Littleton have similar hearing abilities in both ears, resulting in what’s called bilateral hearing loss.
 In some cases, though, hearing loss can develop in one ear and not the other.
 This is called unilateral hearing loss.

 Many hearing tests are administered in each individual ear as well as in both ears simultaneously, allowing your audiologist to assess your hearing abilities on each side and together for a look at your auditory system as a whole.